tomatell/engine/compatibility.md

 	- splitMigrationCheck.sh - doesn't actually modify the database, it only reports where it would move each request
 	- splitMigration.sh - performs the division, drops the 'requests' collection if it ends up being empty

+## 3 - Structure of bank records import changed

+It is necesary to migrate structure of bank imports.
+Run `tools/migrations/3.sh`